mjhale/formdelegate/README.md

 **To start the React app:**

-- Install dependencies with `yarn --cwd ./assets/ install`
+- Install dependencies with `npm install --prefix ./assets`
-- Start the React development server with `yarn --cwd ./assets/ dev`
+- Start the React development server with `npm run dev --prefix ./assets`

 Now you can visit [`localhost:3000`](http://localhost:3000) from your browser.